Skip to main content

 Frequently Asked Questions

-Are West Highland White Terriers good family dogs?
+Are West Highland White Terriers good with children?

 How long do West Highland White Terriers live?